MacNoob/ansible-cloud-deploy/README.md

-## Deploying an application in a Docker container to a server in the cloud using Ansible
+## Deploying applications in a Docker container from a repository DockerHub on a server in the cloud using Ansible

 ## System requirements